DuncanRuns/FSG115/README.md

 ## Usage

-In its current state, the generator is very basic and offers no security.
-This should be seen as a practice seed generator for now.

 To generate a seed, you can run the jar through a .bat file that pauses after execution to let you copy the seed.
 This .bat file will be included in the release.